HOW DO SOLAR PANELS WORK?

 STEP 1: SUNLIGHT HITS THE SOLAR PANELS

 The solar panels for home or business are made up of a few key layers that help them to convert solar energy into electricity.
 The key part to this conversion are the photovoltaic cells, aka solar cells, which make the main layer in the panel.
-These cells are built from 2 layers of silicon in a thin semiconductor wafer, which is what ultimately absorbs the solar energy and will allow it to become converted into electricity after your solar panels installation!
+These cells are built from 2 layers of silicon in a thin semiconductor wafer, which is what ultimately absorbs the solar energy and will allow it to become converted into electricity after your solar panel installation!
 These panels are held together by a metal frame, topped off with glass, and connected to wiring to direct the energy out of the cells to where you need it!

 Your solar panel installer will set these individual panels in an array, and place them in a spot with lots of sunlight, which is almost always the roof.